 Before using any kind of resin, take the time to research and carefully look at the safety data sheets before jumping into your jewelry making projects.
 Safety data sheets should be available on the manufacturer's website.
 Always follow the instructions from the manufacturer.
 Not all resins are mixed at the same ratio or temperature.
-We have a helpful article on Resin Safety Precautions.

 Comments will be approved before showing up.